apache/tajo/tajo-docs/src/main/sphinx/sql_language/explain.rst

 *Description*

-Show the logical or distributed execution plan of a statement.
+Show the logical or global execution plan of a statement.

 *Examples*